SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

    <- anotherPoint's value is (-2.0, 6.0)

-Whenever string interpolation discovers an instance in the string, it checks to see if ``String`` has an initializer that accepts instances of that type.
+Whenever string interpolation discovers an instance in the string, it checks to see whether ``String`` has an initializer that accepts instances of that type.
 In this case, it successfully finds a ``String`` initializer that accepts ``Point`` instances;
 creates a new ``String`` using the initializer;
 and inserts this new string into the interpolated string.